fbaldux/NVOptContr/README.md

 ---
 ### compute\_h.cpp

 The program computes the field h for the spin glass Hamiltonian.
 The field represents the signal to be detected.
+Currently, the supported options are monochromatic and trichromatic signal (as in the experiments).

 ---